readthedocs/blog/configuration-file-v2.rst

 but the main advantages of using a configuration file over the web interface are:

 - Some settings are only available using a configuration file
+  - We are moving away from using the web interface.
 - The settings are per version rather than per project.
+  - This would allow different versions of docs to be built with different versions of Python or different requirements.
 - The settings live in your VCS.
 - Reproducible build environments over time.